datatogether/datatogether/README.md

 ## Getting Involved

 We are engaging in a collaborative process to more clearly describe Data Together so that the initiative can be better understood by newcomers.
 This process began during an in-person meeting in Boston on August 29, 2017 with [@dcwalk](https://github.com/dcwalk), [@flyingzumwalt](https://github.com/flyingzumwalt), [@jeffreyliu](https://github.com/jeffreyliu), [@mhucka](https://github.com/mhucka), [@ebarry](https://github.com/ebarry), [@b5](https://github.com/b5), [@jschell42](https://github.com/jschell42), [@titaniumbones](https://github.com/titaniumbones), [@rgardaphe](https://github.com/rgardaphe).
 We are starting with time-tested patterns from non-profits, collaboratives, and companies: Mission, Vision, Values.
-Please click on the links below to see and comment on the draft text:
+Please click on the links below to see and comment on the draft text.

 If you would like to add to the discussion and submit changes, please see our [Contributing Guidelines](./CONTRIBUTING.md) and [Code of Conduct](https://github.com/datatogether/datatogether/blob/master/CONDUCT.md).